privacyidea/privacyidea/doc/tokenview/index.rst

 delete
 ......

-Selecting tokens and clicking the button ``delete`` will remove the tokens from the database.
+Deleting a token will remove the token from the database.
 The token information can not be recovered.
 But all events that occurred with this token still remain in the audit log.